Quail Mountain (California): Flora

 Quail Mountain was previously covered with old-growth California juniper (Juniperus californica) and Single-leaf Pinyon (Pinus monophylla), Joshua tree (Yucca brevifolia), and Coastal sage scrub oak (Quercus dumosa) woodland.
 Several wildfires burned over the mountain, leaving it very barren of taller woody plants, which continues while their slow natural regeneration occurs.
 There are occasional Pinyon pines and California junipers that survived, and they are the source for new generation.

 Fauna

 A few Desert Bighorn Sheep live in the Little San Bernardino Mountains, and seeing one or a herd is a rewarding experience.

 Event history

 The devastating fire on Quail Mountain in 1999 unfortunately occurred again only 2 years later in 2001, and both burned over the mountain leaving it very barren of higher vegetation.

 On the mountain a few pieces of aircraft wreckage can still be found.
-On February 4, 1999, two civilian T-28's (N628B and N128BJ) piloted by Bill Jones and Greg Weber crashed into the side of the mountain killing both pilots.
+On February 4, 1999, two civilian T-28s (N628B and N128BJ) piloted by Bill Jones and Greg Weber crashed into the side of the mountain killing both pilots.
 They were en route to Thermal Airport from Van Nuys Airport as a flight of two and impacted at the 5300 ft level on the west side of the mountain.
 At the time of the accident, the Little San Bernardino Mountains were obscured by cloud cover.